birc-stormtroopers/rmq/README.md

 Then, for each of the $2^{2b}$ tables, use the simple dynamic programming algorithm from far above to build the block-table in $b^2$ in total time $2^{2b}b^2 = \left(n^{1/k}\log n\right)^2 \in o(n)$ when $k\geq 4$.

 The bound $2^{2b}$ for the number of block types is a little pessimistic, of course.
 We are putting exactly $b$ 1-bits into a $2b$-bit word, so a better upper bound is $2b \choose b$, which is substantially less (see figure below where the y-axis is log-scaled).
-It is actually even better than this; a result from combinatorics is that the number of topologies for binary trees with $b$ nodes is bounded by the $b$'th Catalan number $C_b = \frac{1}{b+1}{2b \choose b}$.
+It is actually even better than this; a result from combinatorics is that the number of topologies for binary trees with $b$ nodes is bounded by the $b$'th [Catalan number](https://en.wikipedia.org/wiki/Catalan_number) $C_b = \frac{1}{b+1}{2b \choose b}$.

 ![Growth for increasingly more accurate upper bounds.](figs/growth-for-different-upper-bounds.png)

 This is only good new for our running time.
 The first upper bound, $2^{2b}$, gave us a linear time preprocessing, so if we have to process substantially less than that many tables we have an even faster algorithm.
-It also means, however, that if we build a table of size $2^{2b}$ for our block tables we will be wasting memory on empty entries, and the fraction we actually use decreases exponentially as $b$ increases.
+It also means, however, that if we build a table of size $2^{2b}$ for our block tables we will be wasting memory on empty entries, and the fraction we actually use decreases rapidly as $b$ increases.

 ![Fraction of $2^{2b}$ table actually used](figs/fraction-of-exponential-table-used.png)